AnthonyHewins/nalpaca/README.md

 1. Set the username in the NATS config block `nats.user`
 2. Add `NATS_PASSWORD` to the secret located at `secrets.name`

-## Client usage

-The client only will need access to a NATS jetstream connection, and NATS KV client if you need any of the KV features

-### Trades

-To create trades, create a protobuf message of type [`tradesvc.v0.Trade`](./api/proto/tradesvc/v0/tradesvc.proto).
-Then create an idempotency ID that's <= 128 chars (a limit set by alpaca).
-Then send it on the topic `<prefix>.orders.v0.<string client order id (<=128 chars)>`, where the prefix is the prefix set in the deployment (default: `nalpaca`)

-### Cancels (in progress)

-To execute a cancel, you just publish an empty message on `<prefix>.cancel.v0.<order ID or special keyword "ALL">`.
-Using special keyword `ALL` will initiate a cancel of all orders

-### Trade updates by consumer

-Updates on trades are received as a consumer.
-Connect to `nalpaca-tradeupdater-consumer-v0`.
-Once connected, the consumer will receive updates on subject `<prefix>.tradeupdates.v0.<TICKER>` with message type [`tradesvc.v0.TradeUpdate`](./api/proto/tradesvc/v0/tradesvc.proto)

-### Position updates by KV store

-Positions for the account are placed in a KV store under the bucket specified in the helm deployment (default bucket name: `nalpaca`).
-Once you connect to the bucket the key `positions` will store the positions of the account with type [`tradesvc.v0.Positions`](./api/proto/tradesvc/v0/tradesvc.proto).
-Being that it's a KV store you can subscribe to changes or choose to fetch whenever desired

 ## Running locally